dineshsutihar/dineshsutihar.github.io/Readme.md

-# [Your] Portfolio
+# Dinesh Sutihar Portfolio

 ## Introduction

 Hello!
-I'm [Your Name], a [Your Job Title] based in [Your Location].
-This is my portfolio website where I showcase my projects and skills.
+I'm Dinesh Suthihar, an IT student.
+This is my portfolio website's readme where I showcase my projects and skills.

 ## Projects